President & CEO

 Darrell Eason, BBA, CEM

-Green Tourism Assessor
+Sustainable Tourism Assessor

 Darrell specializes in helping businesses and organizations benefit from the business case for sustainability, with a focus on energy efficiency.
 He has conducted over 600 business energy assessments, working with utility incentive programs to help clients achieve short-term savings and long term return on investment.
 Darrell has also conducted several waste and water assessments, and has spent the past two years assessing hospitality and tourism operators for the Green Tourism Program as a trained Green Tourism Assessor.
 Darrell holds his Certified Energy Manager designation and earned a degree in business administration (2000) from the University of Portsmouth Business School.
 He was a hotel/restaurant owner/operator in his former life.